Youkwhan/quizzical/README.md

 <details>
   <summary><strong>4.
 Quiz.jsx:</strong></summary>
   <p>In this component, we render the trivia questions obtained from the API.
 We implemented a form with radio inputs to emulate multiple-choice questions.
 To maintain a single source of truth, we created a state containing an array of objects, where each object represents a question.
-We passed this state to the <Trivia /> component, which dynamically generates and renders each question and its answer choices.
+We passed this state to the Trivia component, which dynamically generates and renders each question and its answer choices.
 By adopting this approach, our React app maintains a centralized state for all questions, simplifying management and ensuring consistency.</p>
 </details>

 ### Lessons Learned: